Frequently asked questions about our Culture Journey submitted by faculty and staff, organized by theme:

 What does the engagement of the executive officers look like?

-• The executive officers fully support and embrace the values
+• The executive officers fully support and embrace the university core values

 • The leadership of the university is intentional about aligning the values with strategic initiatives